9th8/up-to-date-real-world-haskell/14-using-parsec.md

 expected can become cumbersome.
 Parsec provides a way for you to specify custom error messages in the event of parse failures.

-Let\'s look at what happens when our current CSV parser encounters an
+Let's look at what happens when our current CSV parser encounters an
 error:

 ``` screen